mongodb/docs-cluster-to-cluster-sync/source/includes/fact-oplog-disk-storage.rst

 If you need to reduce the overhead of the destination oplog entries and the embedded verifier is disabled, you can:

+- Use the :setting:`~replication.oplogSizeMB` setting to lower the destination cluster's oplog size.

 - Use to :setting:`~storage.oplogMinRetentionHours` setting to lower or remove the destination cluster's minimum oplog retention period.